lipanski/docker-static-website/README.md

 A very small Docker image (~200KB) to run any static website, based on the [thttpd](https://www.acme.com/software/thttpd/) static file server.

+For more details, check out [my article on this topic](https://lipanski.com/posts/smallest-docker-image-static-website).

 ## Usage

 The image is hosted on [Docker Hub](https://hub.docker.com/r/lipanski/docker-static-website):